plumed/install-plumed/README.md

     CC: 'ccache mpicc'
     CXX: 'ccache mpic++'
 ```
-Here plumed will be be installed using mpi and by prepending ccache you will use ccache to store some compilation artifact and speed up [new workflows](#caching-stratiegies)
+Here plumed will be installed using mpi and by prepending ccache you will use ccache to store some compilation artifact and speed up [new workflows](#caching-stratiegies)

 #### dependency_path
 *default*: `''`

-If specified a file `extradeps$version.json` will be create in the specified path with the internal module dependencies.
+If specified a file `extradeps$version.json` will be created in the specified path with the internal module dependencies.

 If the variable is present, the step will also produce an output with the full path of that file.